jamshaidsohail5/cube-lang/readme.md

 end
 ```

-In Cube functions, the `output` keyword can be used to return an output a value.
-The example higher-order function below accepts a block of code as input, then executes the code block and outputs a timing benchmark.
+In Cube, the `output` keyword can be used to return an output a value.
+The example higher-order function below accepts a block of code as input, then executes the code block to output a timing benchmark.

 ```lua
 function benchmark(codeBlock as () -> void) as interval